-Therefore, the Panel is reviewing the wording of the existing standard in consultation with AEMO in order to ensure that the policy intent in the CRR has been clearly implemented.
-Any changes to the Reliability Standard as a result of this review would take effect immediately and should be used by AEMO for its current process to recalculate the medium-term MRLs.
+Therefore, the Panel has reviewed the wording of the existing standard in consultation with AEMO in order to ensure that the policy intent in the CRR has been clearly implemented.
+Changes to the Reliability Standard as a result of this review take effect immediately and should be used by AEMO for its current process to recalculate the medium-term MRLs.

-A complete review of the Reliability Standard is also being undertaken by the Panel as part of its Reliability Settings and Standard Review.131 This review will consider the Reliability Standard, and the associated reliability settings,132 to apply from 1 July 2012.
+A complete review of the Reliability Standard is also being undertaken by the Panel as part of its Reliability Settings and Standard Review.105 This review will consider the Reliability Standard, and the associated reliability settings,106 to apply from 1 July 2012.